w3c/ColorWeb-CG/hdr_html_canvas_element.md

 temporal artifacts.

-For example, `colorVolumeMetadata` can be set according to the Mastering Display Color Volume chunk found in a PNG image: the color volume of the image content is typically smaller than, or coincides with, that of the mastering display.
+For example, `colorVolumeMetadata` can be set according to the Mastering Display Color Volume and Content Light Level Information chunks found in a PNG image: the color volume of the image content is typically smaller than, or coincides with, that of the mastering display.
+For the color primaries and white point of the color volume, the colour primaries and white point parameters of the Mastering Display Color Volume chunk can be used.
+For the `minimumLuminance` and `maximumLuminance` parameters,  MaxCLL parameter of the Content Light Level Information chunk can provide more accurate information than the minimum and maximum luminance parameters of the Mastering Display Color Volume chunk.

 Add a mechanism for specifying this on `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D`.